 There is, in fact, some indication that Beijing is now having second thoughts along this line: In 2017 and 2018, Chinese-led investment in BRI countries declined, meaning China could be tightening up its financing.
-As one analyst observes, [C]ertainly, [the government has] reined in BRI in the last year or so and that trend of consolidation is likely to continue for the period ahead.
-In addition to financial constraints, on the domestic political front, notes one report, recent BRI loans have triggered a 'wave of grumbling in China' from citizens who feel those funds would be better spent at home in a country that still defines itself as a developing economy."159
+The As one analyst observes, "[C]ertainly, [the government has] reined in BRI in the last year or so and that trend of consolidation is likely to continue for the period ahead.
+The domestic political front, notes one report, recent BRI loans have triggered a wave of grumbling in China' from citizens who feel those funds would be better spent at home in a country that still defines itself as a developing economy."159